Dpurnima/PostgreSQL_PgAdmin_DockerImage/README.md

 We can make use of this postgresql database in terminal itself.
 But for the user intraction we have to make use of postgresql-client.
 Here we are making use of popular client for PostgreSQL `pgAdmin`.

 Now, you are inside the container and can execute the postgreSQL commands.
-The following basic postgresql command helps in authenticating and login to the postgres
+The following basic postgresql command helps in authenticating and login into the postgres

 ```
 $ psql -h $PG_PORT_5432_TCP_ADDR -p $PG_PORT_5432_TCP_PORT -d docker -U docker --password